The Frontrunner in Pioneering Information Science Education

 - Quarter system with intensive training and varied curriculum, including archived lectures

-- Fast-track system for graduation
+- Fast-track accommodation for early graduation

 Support for outstanding students

 - Teaching Assistant (TA) and Research Assistant (RA) programs

 - Integrated information processing system "Mandara"